CU project controversy: Consequences

 In the end, protesters were unsuccessful in blocking construction of the powerline.
 The fight had the unintended consequence of higher payments to farmers whose land was taken for the powerline.

 From 1976 to 1978, 120 people were arrested in connection with the protest.
-4 people were convicted of criminal counts and 1 was convicted of felony charges.
+Four people were convicted of criminal counts and one was convicted of felony charges.

-Soon after the powerline entered commercial operation, UPA and CPA saw a dropoff in demand for electricity.
-UPA and CPA ended up selling this surplus electricity to other utilities.
+Soon after the powerline entered commercial operation, the UPA and CPA saw a dropoff in demand for electricity.
+The UPA and CPA ended up selling this surplus electricity to other utilities.
 Eventually, consumer demand increased.
 Since 1980, consumer demand for electricity in Minnesota has doubled.
 In the late 2000s, Xcel Energy, Inc. and 10 other utility companies announced plans to build a new high-voltage transmission line.

 A report detailing health concerns about the CU powerline was cited by a judge as a reason to block powerline construction in Texas.

 In the mid-2000s, a new group calling itself the "Bolt Weevils" emerged in Minnesota.
-The group vandalized Novartis/Northrup-King's Seed research facility and trampled 50 rows of research corn adjacent to Pioneer Hi-Bred's seed research facility.
+The group vandalized Novartis/Northrup-King's seed research facility and trampled 50 rows of research corn adjacent to Pioneer Hi-Bred's seed research facility.